miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 I digress.

-So to fix this common lie of digital supremacy in nature, the Boolean Baby Book needs something like a slide whistle or swanee whistle to show the infinite range of sound.
-It's going to drive you crazy for a bit, but hey that's the price of being a good teacher.
+So to fix this common lie of digital supremacy in nature, the Boolean Baby Book needs something like a swanee (slide whistle) to show the infinite range of sound.
+Reveal the full spectrum!
+Have them try to make a high note and a low note without going through the middle.
+That reveals the lie.
+That shows just how fast switches are to do the digital trick.
+Then talk about canal locks, relays, vacuum tubes, transistors, the modern integrated circuit, optical computing, and quantum computing.
+All still math, but tech ain't the only path.

 When you give a curious mind a swanee, they're gonna want a saxophone.
 And then you've gone and done it, sparking an interest in music.
 You could end up a